jokelley/Pmex-GenomicConvergence/6_Structural_Variant_Identification.md

 ## 1. Set up SVMerge Configuration file

-Here is an example SVMerge config file (configfile) All cutoffs and scoring criteria were suggested by the SVMerge manual
+Here is an example SVMerge config file (configfile).
+All cutoffs and scoring criteria were suggested by the SVMerge manual

 	project=project # The name of your project directory